xinzwang/tcp_cam/README.md

 We will not describe the initialization content of PL side too much.
 This part of the code is mostly some fixed statements, such as executing some necessary logic for setting device initialization

+We use LwIP to realize TCP network communication.
+We test in 100m network environment, and the actual network communication speed can reach 10Mbps.
+This bandwidth can meet our needs, but for higher quality image or video streaming, we can further improve the implementation scheme of the application layer to maximize the use of network bandwidth.
+In order to facilitate the modification of camera ISP parameters, we have specially set up an interface

+In **utils/tcp_cam.py**, we provide a simple Python program to realize the video transmission between the host computer and the development board.